|National Statistic|| |

 For the main retail sample, data are collected using electronic data collection (EDC).
 Respondents are sent an email specifying the questions and instructions on how to return their data via the EDC system.

-For the Monthly Commodity Survey (MCS), respondent’s data are also collected through EDC.
+For the MCS, respondent’s data are also collected through EDC.

 Returned data are passed through a series of validation checks.
 The MBS-RSI uses an editing and validation approach known as selective editing.
 Selective editing is an internationally recognised method that uses a data-based approach to assess the influence of business estimates on the aggregate outputs.

-The selective editing approach means that the editing process should be more efficient and effective since it will only edit potential errors that have a significant impact on final outputs.
-Under selective editing, key variables on the questionnaire are defined and scores derived for these.
+The selective editing approach means that the editing process should be more efficient and effective, since it will only edit potential errors that have a significant impact on final outputs.
+Under selective editing, the main variables on the questionnaire are defined and scores are derived for these.
 The scores compare the value provided on the questionnaire with expected values, where the expected values are generally estimated using past data or other available information related to the variable, for example, from administrative sources.
-The scores from “main” variables are then combined to derive a score for every questionnaire.
+The scores from the “main” variables are then combined to derive a score for every questionnaire.
 This derived, single score for the business’s return is then tested against a methodologically set threshold.
-If the score is higher than the defined threshold then the questionnaire will fail and be flagged for manual editing.
+If the score is higher than the defined threshold, then the questionnaire will fail and be flagged for manual editing.
 Returns that fail selective editing are passed to the editing and validation team for manual checking.

 Thresholds have been derived and set to ensure minimum bias is introduced from not editing values that may have been edited under the previous edit all returns system.
-Thus selective editing does result in an adverse impact on output quality.
-In order to ensure that all errors are captured, before questionnaires pass through selective editing they are subjected to automatic editing and then a number of user defined checks.
+Therefore, selective editing does result in an adverse impact on output quality.
+To ensure that all errors are captured, before questionnaires pass through selective editing they are subjected to automatic editing and then a number of user-defined checks.
 For example, these will include checks to detect changes in reporting periods and implausible returns such as turnover being less than zero.

 In turn, data are analysed at a macro level to determine the contributing factors to the movement in the value index and its published categories.
 Together, this micro and macro approach to editing identifies outliers and anomalies within the returned data.

-Each month approximately 64% of respondents complete and return the MBS-RSI questionnaire, equating to approximately 93% coverage by turnover.
-Ratio imputation, explained below, is used to provide estimates for non-responders.
+Each month, approximately 64% of respondents complete and return the MBS-RSI questionnaire, equating to approximately 93% coverage by turnover.
+Ratio imputation, explained later, is used to provide estimates for non-responders.

-Estimation is the process of approximating some characteristic of a population, in this case Retail Sales in Great Britain, when information is available only for a sample of the population.
-From the returned and imputed data a population total is estimated using ratio estimation.
-Ratio estimation is used when the ratio between the returned turnover over the registered turnover variable on IDBR is roughly constant and the variance of the returned turnover can be assumed to be proportional to the registered turnover.
-The estimate for Retail sales in Great Britain is then given by multiplying the estimate of the ratio by the number of retail business on the IDBR.
-This gives the value of retail sales in pounds (thousands) (£’000s) and retail internet sales in pounds (millions) (£’000,000s) for average weekly sales and for the month.
-These data are published via our website where the retail sales value estimates are produced in index form using the reference year of 2013.
+Estimation is the process of approximating some characteristic of a population, in this case retail sales in Great Britain, where information is available only for a sample of the population.
+From the returned and imputed data, a population total is estimated using ratio estimation.
+Ratio estimation is used when the ratio between the returned turnover over the registered turnover variable on the IDBR is roughly constant and the variance of the returned turnover can be assumed to be proportional to the registered turnover.
+The estimate for retail sales in Great Britain is then given by multiplying the estimate of the ratio by the number of retail business on the IDBR.
+This gives the value of retail sales in British pounds (thousands) and retail internet sales in pounds (millions) for average weekly sales and for the month.
+These data are published via our website where the retail sales value estimates are produced in index form using the reference year of 2016.
 The reference period is the year for which the index is scaled to equal 100.
-To keep RSI in line with the UK National Accounts, the reference year is updated each year when weights are available from the Blue Book.
+To keep the RSI in line with the UK National Accounts, the reference year is updated each year when weights are available from the Blue Book.
 The change to the reference year is a simple calculation and does not impact on the movements of the series.

-Unlike the method used to estimate the full retail sector and expansion or number raised estimator is used to estimate the value of internet retail sales.
-Number raised estimation works by “expanding” the sample total up to the size of the population by multiplying the sample total by the ration of the number of retailers on the IDBR divided by the number of businesses within the sample.
+Unlike the method used to estimate the full retail sector, an expansion or number-raised estimator is used to estimate the value of internet retail sales.
+Number-raised estimation works by “expanding” the sample total up to the size of the population by multiplying the sample total by the ration of the number of retailers on the IDBR divided by the number of businesses within the sample.

 Chained volume measures

 Chain linking starts at the lowest possible level of aggregation.
-For RSI this means that aggregation uses the small and medium businesses combined with the large businesses for each industry within each retail sector.
+For the RSI, this means that aggregation uses the small and medium-sized businesses combined with the large businesses for each industry within each retail sector.
 These estimates are used to create a chain-linked estimate for all businesses for each industry.
-Higher level chain-linked aggregate are derived in a similar way.
+Higher-level chain-linked aggregates are derived in a similar way.

 Time series analysis

-Seasonally adjusted estimates are derived by estimating and removing calendar effects (for example Easter moving between March and April) and seasonal effects (for example increased spending in December as a result of Christmas) from the non-seasonally adjusted (NSA) estimates.
+Seasonally adjusted estimates are derived by estimating and removing calendar effects (for example, Easter moving between March and April) and seasonal effects (for example, increased spending in December as a result of Christmas) from the non-seasonally adjusted estimates.
 Seasonal adjustment is performed each month and reviewed each year using the standard, widely used software, X-13-ARIMA.
-Before adjusting for seasonality prior adjustments are made for calendar effects (where statistically significant) such as: returns that do not comply with the standard trading period, bank holidays, Easter and the day of the week Christmas occurs.
+Before adjusting for seasonality, prior adjustments are made for calendar effects (where statistically significant) such as returns that do not comply with the standard trading period, bank holidays, Easter and the day of the week Christmas occurs.

-The seasonally adjusted estimates also have corrections for bank holidays; Easter effects which are caused when Easter falls late in March or early in April and the day of the week Christmas occurs.
-Prior connections are applied as necessary.
+The seasonally adjusted estimates also have corrections for bank holidays, Easter effects that are caused when Easter falls late in March or early in April and the day of the week Christmas occurs.
+Prior corrections are applied as necessary.
 Corrections are estimated and applied where there is a statistically significant effect.

-The calculation of the RSI has an adjustment to compensate for calendar effects which arise for the difference in the reporting periods.
+The calculation of the RSI has an adjustment to compensate for calendar effects that arise for the difference in the reporting periods.

 Confidentiality and disclosure

-The Retail Sales Index (RSI) is compliant with the Code of Practice for Official Statistics, Principle 5.
+The RSI is compliant with the Code of Practice for Statistics, Principle 5.